FAQ

 What can I expect in an SAA meeting?

 You WON’T be required to do anything — you never will be.
 In SAA your participation is voluntary.
-Your recovery is your own, we’re here to help you.
+Your recovery is your own and we’re here to help you.

 Every meeting is slightly different.
-We are blessed in DFW to have a variety of meetings to chose from.
+We are blessed in Central Florida to have a variety of meetings to choose from.
 We suggest visiting several groups to see where you feel most comfortable.

 Yes, all our meetings are free of charge.
-Typically those attending donate $2 or $3.
-That being said it is more important for us to have you in the room than your money so even if you can’t give please attend.
+The suggested donation is $2 to cover room rent, literature, etc. That being said it is more important for us to have you in the room than your money so even if you can’t give please attend.

 How many meetings can I attend?